Course overview Course overview

 Piece together your imagination into reality

 This course you will go through the complex discipline of matte painting, utilizing many different skill sets you will be primarily working in Photoshop.
-Using photography and combining them into your pieces, you will create skyscapes, landscapes, cityscapes, and seascapes—and create different design possibilities and lighting scenarios.
-There will be a lecture on the history of matte paintings and how traditional principles and techniques are still applied today to current matte work with the newest technology and tools.
+We will cover the process of what makes a matte painting successful.
+Through in-class demonstrations and lectures, students will be guided on how matte paintings are created.
+Using photography and combining them into your pieces, you will create different design possibilities and lighting scenarios.

 Matte Painting WHAT YOU’LL LEARN